How to Write An Effective CV in French

 • Hobbies - Centers d'intérêt

 If you’re unsure about translations for specific headings, you could look these up online or ask a native speaker.
-To save time, you could also use a CV builder such as Jobseeker, where section headings will automatically be translated to French.
+To save time, you could also use a resume builder such as Jobseeker, where section headings will automatically be translated to French.
 All you have to do is provide the text for each section.

 As France will most probably have a different education system to your country, it’s a good idea to include the French equivalents of your qualifications: